-The kind of O2 broadband you can get really does depend on what you do with it.
+The kind of O2 broadband you need depends on how you intend to use it.
 If it’s for personal use then O2 has a range of mobile broadband options for you.
-These connect wirelessly to the 4G network.
-So no line rental fees, huzzah!
+These connect wirelessly to the 4G network, resulting in no line rental fees.

-But if you're a business then you can get fibre broadband to your premises.
-Wires-in-the-ground style.
-Lovely stuff.
-O2 business broadband includes home workers and branch offices.
+If you're a business then you can get O2 fibre broadband to your premises.
+Business broadband is available for home workers and branch offices.
 Businesses have access to O2 mobile broadband options too.

-This works likes a pocket hotspot that connects to your car’s power point.
-Probably the cigarette lighter.
-O2 broadband in-car wi-fi comes in monthly or pay-as-you-goversions.
+This works like a pocket hotspot that connects to your car through USB.
+O2 broadband in-car Wi-Fi comes in monthly or pay-as-you-go versions.

-You've got three basic options for O2 business broadband.
-It breaks down to standard broadband via ADSL, faster fibre broadband via FTTC, and mobile broadband via O2's 4G network.
+You've got three basic options for O2 business broadband: standard broadband via ADSL, faster fibre to the cabinet (FTTC) broadband, and mobile broadband via O2's 4G network.

 O2 business broadband offers the following two options: